mydeveloperplanet/jiratimereport/readme.md

     export PYTHONIOENCODING=UTF-8
-    read -s -p "Enter Password: " mypassword python jiratimereport.py [jira_url] [user_name] $mypassword [project] [from date in format yyyy-mm-dd]
+    read -s -p "Enter Password: " mypassword python jiratimereport.py jira_url user_name $mypassword project from_date

-Optional arguments are
+Usage of the script:

+    usage: jiratimereport.py [-h] [--to_date TO_DATE]
+                             [--output {excel,csv,console}]
+                             [--ssl_certificate SSL_CERTIFICATE]
+                             jira_url user_name api_token project from_date

+    Generate a Jira time report.

+    positional arguments:
+      jira_url              The Jira URL
+      user_name             The user name to use for connecting to Jira api_token             The API token to use for connecting to Jira project               The Jira project to retrieve the time report from_date             The date to start the time report, format yyyy-mm-dd

+    optional arguments:
-- `--to_date` The date to end the time report (the end date is inclusive), format yyyy-mm-dd
+      -h, --help            show this help message and exit --to_date TO_DATE     The date to end the time report (the end date is inclusive), format yyyy-mm-dd
-- `--output` The output format, can be one of the following:
-  - `console` print the output to the console
-  - `csv` print the output to a semi-colon separated file
-  - `excel` print the output to an Excel file
+      --output {excel,csv,console}
+                            The output format
+      --ssl_certificate SSL_CERTIFICATE
-- `--ssl_certificate` The location of the SSL certificate, needed in case of self-signed certificates
+                            The location of the SSL certificate, needed in case of self-signed certificates